steventimes/dependency-checker/README.md

 ### Future of this little project

 1. try on auto fixing unused imports
-2. recommand a list of packages with their version to fix the vulnerability
+2. recommand a list of packages with their version to fix the vulnerability (ADDED)
 3. write documentations